swiss-ai-center/djl-image-sam-example/pytorch_convert/README.md

 ## Introduction

 This directory contains Python code to patch and save the Segment Anything Model (SAM) as TorchScript to a new file.
+The implementation is meant to be more of a proof of concept and a place where to start.

+This TorchScript model takes 1 image as input and outputs the mask in the center of the image.

 We used the `segment_anything` Python package provided by the [Segment Anything Model](https://github.com/facebookresearch/segment-anything) repository.